Wappromain/EBGM/README.md

 ## How to run the code

-1. Create virtual environment to be use
+1. Create virtual environment to be used
 ```
 python3 -m venv venv
 ```